 - Deal with draughts.
 As a tenant you’re not allowed to carry out major work on a property, but you can – with your landlord’s permission – make ‘reasonable improvements’.
 So on a chilly day spend a few minutes ambling around your house and feel for cold spots – usually by windows, doors, letter boxes and skirting boards – then take action with simple draft strips and excluders around the offending areas, and with caulk or silicone around gaps in brickwork and interior fixtures.
 If single-glazed windows are a particular problem invest in some decent thermal curtains to keep out the cold or secondary film.
 Learn more about DIY draught-proofing here.

 - Talk to your local council or energy provider.
 Some run comprehensive energy efficiency initiatives that involve sending a specialist round to advise you on ways you can save energy (and money!) as well as providing lots of energy-saving goodies and gadgets, all for free!

 What you can ask your landlord to do

 Sadly, there are many landlords out there that are content to expend minimal effort while watching the rent money roll in.
 But there are also a lot of decent landlords that want to make sure their property remains a good business investment for them, and are prepared to listen to the concerns of their tenants.
 So, if you’d like to see your property insulated or double-glazed – or even fitted with renewable energy technology – you’ve nothing to lose by at least asking, and making sure your landlord is clued up on the schemes designed to make energy efficiency improvements more appealing.

-- Finally, investigate loft insulation offers in your area.
+- Finally, investigate loft and cavity wall insulation offers in your area.
 Many councils, local suppliers and utility companies operate schemes that allow landlords to insulate their properties for a greatly subsidised price, if not completely free.
 Be sure to remind them that loft insulation is an extremely simple job – the installer will usually be in and out within two hours!

 The bottom line